jstiff/notes_from_learning/Languages/Rust/language_basics.md

 ### Rust

+As a language, Rust really blends strong academic theory with Engineering.

-#### Rust uses an 'Affine Type System'
+#### Rust uses an 'Affine Type System (Substructual)'

+- This is academic speak for the 'Ownership' type system.

-- Affine Logic is a version of 'Linear Logic'...
+- Affine Logic is a version of 'Linear Logic'...with weakening. ???
+- Rust type system is designed to insure...

+  - An 'object' can either be:

+  1. Mutable

+     or

+  2. Can have multiple immutable active aliases.

+     - **cannot have both though**

   - Linear logic is sort of a 'resource sensitive' logic....meaning you **can't reuse stuff**.
   - This logic takes into account the emphemeral realities...if you have a dollar you have it until you use it, then it is gone forever!!!!
 Resources are consumed!!! yes yes?